niltonc/color-game/.github/Documentation.md

 ![image](./initialscreen.png)

-### Porque das tecnologias?
+### Choice of Technologies

 💅 **Styled Components:**

-Styled Components é uma biblioteca feita para React e React Native.
-Ela utiliza uma mistura de CSS e Javascript usando uma técnica chamada CSS-in-JS.
+Styled Components is a library designed for React and React Native.
+It uses a blend of CSS and JavaScript through a technique called CSS-in-JS.

 - Global Stylesheet
-- Adaptação baseada em props
+- Prop-based Adaptation
-- Extensão de estilos
+- Style Extension
-- Temas
+- Theming

 🚥 **Zustand:**

-Zustand é uma solução de gestão de estados pequenos, rápida e escalonável.
-Sua gestão de estado é centralizada e baseada em ações.
+Zustand is a small, fast, and scalable state management solution.
+Its state management is centralized and action-based.

-- Código menos repetição (comparado com Redux).
+- Less repetitive code compared to Redux.
-- Flexibilidade
+- Flexibility
-- Não envolve a aplicação em um provedor, como normalmente é feito no Redux.
+- Doesn't require wrapping the application in a provider, as is typically done in Redux.
-- Re-renderiza os componentes apenas quando houver mudanças.
+- Re-renders components only when changes occur.

-### Aplicação
+### Application

 #### EASY MODE